Tutorial: Migrate MySQL to Azure Database for MySQL online using DMS

 For more information on costs and pricing tiers, see the pricing page.

-If you need help in choosing the right Azure Database Migration Service tier, refer to the recommendations in the blog posting Choosing an Azure Database Migration Service (Azure DMS) tier.
+If you need help with choosing the right Azure Database Migration Service tier, refer to the recommendations in the blog posting Choosing an Azure Database Migration Service (Azure DMS) tier.

 Select Create to create the service.